atlalakshminarsimhareddy/Sustainable-Fertilizer-Usage-Optimizer-for-Higher-Yield/README.md

-#  Smart Fertilizer Recommendation and Crop Yield Prediction
+#  Sustainable Fertilizer Recommendation and Crop Yield Prediction

 This project helps **farmers use the right amount of fertilizer** to grow more crops without wasting resources.
 It uses **machine learning** to predict crop yield based on important environmental and soil factors such as **nutrient levels, pH value, rainfall, and sunlight**.
 By analyzing these factors, the system provides easy-to-understand fertilizer suggestions that can help **increase yield, reduce cost, and protect the environment**.